openresty/echo-nginx-module/README.markdown

 `./configure` command line above.
 And then you can explicitly load the module in your `nginx.conf` via the [load_module](http://nginx.org/en/docs/ngx_core_module.html#load_module) directive, for example,

+This module also depends on the ngx_http_postpone_filter_module, which cannot be enabled directly.
+You must ensure at least one of the built-in nginx modules which depends upon the postpone module is enabled to pull in that dependency.
+As of version 1.9 that means you must enable one of the http_ssi, http_slice or http_addition modules.

+Those include: ngx_http_ssi_module,, ngx_http_slice_module,

 ```nginx
 load_module /path/to/modules/ngx_http_echo_module.so;
 ```